 The Temple University Office of Scholar Development and Fellowships Advising offers graduate student scholarship opportunities, workshops, information sessions and individual appointments.

 Finally, for information on the resources offered through Temple University graduate departments visit the Graduate School website.

 To receive and retain student financial aid, including the Federal Direct and PLUS Loans, graduate and professional students must file the annual FAFSA and meet certain eligibility requirements.
 The Federal Direct Unsubsidized and PLUS Loans require graduate students are enrolled at least half time during each semester (minimum 4.5 credit hours).
 Dissertation students, please see your graduate department for enrollment information.
-As of the 2014-15 academic year, there is no longer a Graduate Enrollment form for Main Campus graduate students.
+There is no longer a Graduate Enrollment form for Main Campus graduate students.

 Semester enrollment and additional resources must be considered when determining eligibility for the Federal Unsubsidized Direct Loan and Work-Study programs.
 Most financial aid awards are based originally upon the assumption that students will enroll full time (9 or more credits per semester for graduate students).
 Thus, if students change their status from full- to part-time enrollment, an aid adjustment may result.
 If a student withdraws from Temple University, an aid adjustment may result.
 See Conditions of Award section of the SFS website.

 Graduate students should contact the SFS office to confirm enrollment (credit registration) per semester.

 Student Financial Services begins to process graduate student financial aid awards in late May for the upcoming academic year.
 Students will receive a TUmail notification of a processed financial aid award letter notifying them to review the award in the Self-Service Banner (SSB) section of the TUportal.
 It is important to notify the SFS office of all enrollment revisions.